-

 Internal mount points for outside broadcast workflows

-Additional internal mountpoints allows internal audio workflows, typically to transmit audio from remote locations into the main studio, as with outside broadcasts or external contribution partners.
+Customers can enabled additional "internal mountpoints" to use for internal audio workflows, typically to transmit audio between remote locations and the main studio.
+For example for receiving audio from outside broadcasts or external contribution partners.

 Setup